 — ET Wealth (@ET_Wealth) September 27, 2018

-Banks, telecom companies and other financial institutions can no longer make it compulsory for their customers to provide their UID details to avail benefits.
-Though, citizens will still need to provide their UID details for filing returns and PAN card.
+Accordingly, Banks, telecom companies, and other financial institutions can no longer make it compulsory for their customers to provide their UID details to avail of benefits.
+Though, citizens will still need to provide their UID details for filing returns and PAN cards.

-While you don’t need to link your Aadhaar to your bank account or phone number anymore, documents like PAN card and bank statements are a crucial part of the KYC process.
-Know Your Customer or KYC guidelines have been set by The Reserve Bank of India to help private companies whet the risk ability of a customer.
-It is compulsory to submit a list of documents to a technical service provider like a bank or a payment gateway.
-Here is a list of legit documents your business must have.
+While you don’t need to link your Aadhaar to your bank account or phone number anymore, documents like PAN cards and bank statements are a crucial part of the KYC process.
+It is best to know the KYC guidelines that have been set by The Reserve Bank of India.
+This is to help private companies whet the risk ability of a customer.
+By all means, it is compulsory to submit a list of documents to a technical service provider like a bank or a payment gateway.
+Here is a list of legit documents your business must-have.

 At Instamojo, we like to keep the paperwork to a bare minimum.
 You don’t need to submit any papers if you want to collect payments under Rs.10,000 a month.
-If you wish to remove limits, all you have to do is submit your pan card, bank statement, and a business certificate, and you’re done.
+Remove limits by simply submiting your pan card, bank statement, and business certificate, and you’re done.